TheMemeSniper/athenarx/README.md

 # AthenaRX
 An exploit to bypass Reboot Restore RX, a freeware alternative to Microsoft SteadyState.

+# // Disclaimer
+I am not responsible for any damages caused by running this software.
+It is your fault if your personal computer is clogged up with a garbage 87GB .exe file.

 # // About Reboot Restore RX
 Reboot Restore RX is a freeware utility that restores the computer it’s installed on to a baseline image of the OS.
 Some schools use this to stop students from installing software such as games by restoring the entire OS to a previous state.
 This is similar to Microsoft’s (much more stable) SteadyState, that does the same thing.